 The digital team offer training to officers in each department on how to use our systems and how to write for the web to ensure consistency and aim for content that gets it right, first time, every time for our visitors.

 We also provide information for the website and work with departments to help them improve their pages through understanding visitor feedback, statistics, good online practice and a range of other tools.

 We have a style guide for the website to ensure consistency and to help us make sure our information is accessible and usable.

-We ask everyone who will be adding information to the website to follow the guidance when they are creating web content.
+We ask everyone who will be adding information to the website to follow the guidance when they're creating web content.

-In addition, the central digital and web development team make checks on all information before it is published to the website to ensure it meets our standards.
+In addition, the digital team make checks on all information before it is published to the website to ensure it meets our standards.